 South Carolina Nursing Home Abuse & Neglect Attorneys

-According to the National Center on Elder Abuse, more than three million Americans reside in nursing homes, with nearly a million more in some sort of residential care facility.
+According to the National Center on Elder Abuse, more than three million Americans reside in nursing facilities.
 Nearly one in three of these homes fails to meet federal standards for safety and quality of care.

-Nursing homes have a duty to provide quality care to every patient in their facility and to ensure that every resident is treated with respect and dignity.
+Nursing staff must provide quality care to every resident in their facility and ensure that they are treated with respect and dignity.
 Sadly, South Carolina follows the national trend in falling short of that standard.

-Read more about specific South Carolina nursing home safety violations here.
+Read more about specific South Carolina assisted living facility safety violations here.

 Statutes of Limitations and Damages Caps Applicable to South Carolina Nursing Home Abuse Cases

-Noneconomic damages for medical malpractice claims against private entities are limited to $350,000 for each claimant.
-No limit for economic damages (such as medical bills) or punitive damages.
+Non-economic damages for malpractice claims against private entities are limited to $350,000 for each claimant.
+No limit for economic damages (such as doctor bills) or punitive damages.
 (S.C.
 Code Ann. §15-32-220)

 - Goose Creek

 - Hilton Head Island

 - North Charleston

 A nursing home abuse attorney will stand by you every step of the way, so your loved one can receive the compensation they deserve. *